Hexagonal tiling: Applications

-This structure exists naturally in the form of graphite, where each sheet of graphene resembles chicken wire, with strong covalent carbon bonds.
+The hexagonal tiling is commonly found in nature, such as the sheet of graphene with strong covalent carbon bonds.
 Tubular graphene sheets have been synthesised, known as carbon nanotubes.
 They have many potential applications, due to their high tensile strength and electrical properties.
-Silicene is similar.
+Silicene has a similar structure as graphene.

-Chicken wire consists of a hexagonal lattice (often not regular) of wires.
+Chicken wire consists of a hexagonal lattice of wires, although the shape is not regular.

 The hexagonal tiling appears in many crystals.
 In three dimensions, the face-centered cubic and hexagonal close packing are common crystal structures.
 They are the densest sphere packings in three dimensions.
 Structurally, they comprise parallel layers of hexagonal tilings, similar to the structure of graphite.
 They differ in the way that the layers are staggered from each other, with the face-centered cubic being the more regular of the two.
 Pure copper, amongst other materials, forms a face-centered cubic lattice.

 Uniform colorings

 There are three distinct uniform colorings of a hexagonal tiling, all generated from reflective symmetry of Wythoff constructions.
 The (h,k) represent the periodic repeat of one colored tile, counting hexagonal distances as h first, and k second.
 The same counting is used in the Goldberg polyhedra, with a notation {p+,3}h,k, and can be applied to hyperbolic tilings for p > 6.

 The 3-color tiling is a tessellation generated by the order-3 permutohedrons.